← All projects

 Each hotspot is a doorway: into a video, a primary-source document, a piece of curatorial commentary, a Washington letter, or a deeper room you can step inside.
 The interaction loop kept people exploring for an average of 18 minutes per session — a number that puts it in the top tier of any cultural-institution digital experience anywhere.

-Built for classrooms
+Built for classrooms — with a lesson-plan layer

 Why it mattered